Robpol86/robpol86.com/docs/vw_alltrack_2019.md

 ```{tags} alltrack, vehicle
 ```

-This page ~~is a log book of all the modifications I've done~~ to my 2019 Alltrack.
+This page is a log book of all the modifications I've done to my 2019 Alltrack.

-## New Entries

-I've changed my mind about this page.
-Instead I'm adding new entries in individual blog-like posts.
-I've listed all the new "blog" posts related to my Alltrack below:
+## Aug &#39;22 OEMTools 24938 Gauge Mod

+Another dedicated post loosely related to my Alltrack:

 * [](posts/2022/2022-08-23-oemtools-gauge.md)

+## Jun &#39;22 HomeLink Rearview Mirror

+I posted the installation steps in a dedicated post here:

 * [](posts/2022/2022-06-05-alltrack-homelink-mirror.md)

 ## Jan &#39;22 MIB2 Developer Mode